-There are 5 styles to customize for the login panel (reference the image above for a visual):
+There are 7 options to customize for the login panel (reference the image above for a visual):

 The “Log In” button will use the login background & text colors.
 We invert the colors so the text becomes the button background & the overall background becomes the button text.

 The register panel refers to the side of the popup where users can register for a free account.
 When enabled, this is displayed next to the login panel.
 Register panel not showing?
 See this help article →